getpelican/pelican-plugins/Readme.rst

 Read More link            Inserts an inline "read more" or "continue" link into the last html element of the object summary

+Another Read More Link    Inserting a comment ``<!-- more -->`` into your post will prevent the post content below this mark from being displayed on the index page for the blog posts, a "Continue →" button links to the full post.

 Related posts             Adds the ``related_posts`` variable to the article's context

 Render Math               Render mathematics in content via the MathJax Javascript engine